mohsenuss91/codeigniterrestservertest/README.md

-###To do list:
+## To do list:
+ 1. MySQL fake data  ☑
- 1. Connect to MYSQL database.
+ 2. Connect to MYSQL database.
+ 3. CRUD
- 2. CRUD / JSON
+ 4. JSON